Liverpool City Council recognises that many of our local businesses are facing challenges as they adapt during this time.

 For further detail of financial assistance available, please visit the Service NSW website.
 They can be contacted 24/7 on 13 77 88.
 For free help in your language, call Translating and Interpreting Services on 13 14 50 and ask them to contact the Service NSW team.

 The NSW Small Business Commissioner website provides a wealth of information about your employer obligations, managing employee leave, business contingency planning and consumer rights.
-This website also provides detail of which ‘non-essential’ businesses have been restricted from trading by the Australian and NSW Governments to protect the community, with links to financial support.
+This website also provides detail of which ‘non-essential’ businesses may be temporarily restricted from trading by the Australian and NSW Governments to protect the community, with links to financial support.

 Visit the Fair Work Ombudsman website for specific information about COVID-19 and workplace laws, including information on stand downs from work, working arrangements impacted by school closures, and pay and sick leave entitlements.